tomwelch2/Data-Engineering-Projects/README.md

 In the load stage, the data is plotted as a barchart using ggplot and saved locally as a .png file.
 It is then loaded into a MySQL database using RMariaDB

+<h1>dashDashboards</h1>
+<h2>covid_19.py</h2>
+Dashboard made using Dash and Plotly in python.
+Connects to free API relating to coronavirus cases around the world and returns the data so it can be transformed using Pandas and represented in graph format using Plotly.
+The user can use the dropdown menu to select which continent to filter by.